usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-4/In-Class-Materials/DITAP Facilitator Guide Module 4.md

    #### Activity instructions:

-   * **Purpose**: Test your team’s response to a security breach scenario, using the roles and responsibilities you hold in federal agile delivery.
+   * **Purpose**: Test your team’s response to a security breach scenario, using the roles and responsibilities you hold in federal Agile delivery.
 Focus on identifying process gaps and improving response clarity when responding to a security breach.
    * **Expected Outcomes**: By the end of this exercise, participants should be able to:
      * Apply contract breach clauses in a time-sensitive, real-world context
      * Clarify roles and escalation responsibilities across government and vendor teams
      * Identify weaknesses in documentation, workflows, or communication paths